 Consultant Surgeon | Bangalore Institute of Oncology

 This is a state of art centre for cancer treatment with all the latest facilities.
-Dr. Rajshekhar is a part of a multi-disciplinary team providing a comprehensive cancer care.
+Dr. Rajsekhar is a part of a multi-disciplinary team providing a comprehensive cancer care.
 He has a special interest in Gastrointestinal Oncology.
 He performs both open and advanced laparoscopic procedures for malignancies involving the GI tract.
-Dr. Rajshekhar is the first surgeon in the state to perform laparoscopic surgery for cancer of the oesophagus and stomach.
+Dr. Rajsekhar is the first surgeon in the state to perform laparoscopic surgery for cancer of the oesophagus and stomach.
 Besides he routinely performs laparoscopic surgery for rectal cancer, staging laparoscopy, diagnostic thoracoscopy etc. On the open surgical side Liver resection, resection of hilar cholangiocarcinoma and Whipple’s pancreatico duodenectomy are some of the regular operations that he performs.
 He has also provided an endoscopic service including diagnostic and therapeutic upper GI endoscopy, Colonoscopy and ERCP.
 He has performed the largest number of metallic stent placements for cancer of the esophagus in the state.

 Surgical Gastroenterology | Victoria Hospital, Banglore Medical College, September 2000 to date.